RChutchev/symantec-parser/README.md

-# sep-seclog-ips-parser
+# symantec-parser (ex. sep-seclog-ips-parser)
-Symantec Endpoint Protection Seclog IP Analyzer
+Symantec Endpoint Protection (SEP) seclog file IP Analyzer

+Please note that this version is not suitable for production use, this is a beta version for development purpose only which is used for a personal RDP server with a normal workload.

-Try to find for attacker IP addresses in the seclog file and block if the number of attacks exceeds a certain number.
+The script tries to find the attacker's IP addresses in the 'seclog' file and blocks if the number of attacks exceeds a certain number.
+All settings are in the settings.ini file.

 [!]
 Pre-set maximum log file size for SEP
 ![SEP](https://user-images.githubusercontent.com/11131666/160029183-c9ba7846-1b34-4a67-a4a2-2eed5fcbff11.PNG)